artbilov/tc299/API.md

 GET /serach?min={number}&max={number} - filtering by price from min price to max price min&max could be combined with query or props

+Users API:
 POST /user - add new user (login, password, email should be nessessary parameters) GET /users - temporary API-call to get all users ans see how the objects looks like.
 To be able to use it in the GET /user call for tests.
-GET /user - get specific user by login (for Login purposes, there is a password check to get user)
+POST /login - get specific user by login (for Login purposes, there is a password check to get user) User will come from DB as is (*testing version, not for production)